idle-lab/idle-lab.github.io/docs/Rust/index.md

-### **Introduction**

 This is my study note of Rust language.
 I want to practice my English, so I decide to complete this chapter by English.
-If I have unclear expression in somewhere, forgive me please.
+If I have unclear expression in somewhere, please report it to me or submit a PRs on Github.

 To complete this chapter, I have referred to the following materials: